 Let that sink in.
-Recruitment needs factor in competence and character.
+Recruitment needs to factor in competence and character.

-Public servants and Agencies are governed by the Protective security policy framework (PSPF), and as such it has been identified that personnel security is one element of good protective security management.
-Additionally, effective personnel security is an essential risk mitigation tool to the threat posed by malicious trusted insiders and to stop someone like that going down the critical path that leads to a hostile act.
+The scope of this includes Departmental public servants, employees and contractors of State Owned Enterprises, Statutory Authorities, Corporate Commonwealth Entities or other similar Agencies which are governed by the Protective Security Policy Framework (PSPF).
+Personnel security is one element of good protective security management.
+Effective personnel security is an essential risk mitigation tool to the threat posed by malicious trusted insiders and to stop someone like that going down the critical path that leads to a hostile act.

 The PSPF was changed in late 2018 to strengthen this aspect of recruiting.
 The requirement applies to all personnel; this includes security cleared and non-security cleared personnel, contractors and others who will have access to Australian Government resources.
 This is a ground changer and potentially impacts every single hiring decision you make.